Jimmy2027/MLEBE/README.md

 # MLEBE
-Machine Learning Enabled Brain Extraction
+MLEBE (Machine Learning Enabled Brain Extraction) is a python package for both the training pipeline of a segmentation model

 ## training
 Contains the scripts to train a classifier for image segmentation.
 Pretrained classifieres can be downloaded [here](https://zenodo.org/record/3759361#.XqBhyVMzZhH).